 What Does a Master’s Degree in Data Analytics Look Like?

-Whether you’ve already completed a bachelor’s degree in STEM or you’re just beginning your educational journey, you may have questions about the details of a master's program.
+Whether you’ve already completed a bachelor’s degree in STEM or you’re just beginning your educational journey in data science, you may have questions about the details of a master's program.

 Typical Subjects to Study

-A Master's in Data Analytics may build on many of the skills learned in a bachelor’s program, such as statistics and computer programming.
-But you may also explore completely new topics related to data analysis.
+A Master's in Data Analytics may build on many of the skills learned in a bachelor’s program, such as statistics, information technology and computer programming.
+But you may also explore completely new topics and technical skills related to data analysis.